Remote Passenger Crash Survival

 - Secondary hazards (rolling, collapsing cabin, sharp debris)

-- Panic and chaos blocking exits
+- Panic and congestion at exits

-Phase 2, the first 2 minutes after the aircraft stops
+Phase 2, the first 2 minutes

-- Move upwind if possible (so fumes and smoke blow away from you)
+- Move upwind if possible

 - Get clear of the aircraft

-3) Headcount and a calm reset
+3) Headcount and simple tasking

 - ‘Everyone who can walk, over here’

-- ‘We’re staying together’
+- ‘Stay together’

-- ‘You, grab first aid and water’
+- ‘Bring first aid and water’

-- ‘You, look for the beacon and survival kit’
+- ‘Find the beacon and survival kit’

-Phase 3, the first 30 minutes, the ‘stop dying’ window
+Phase 3, the first 30 minutes

 - Immediate danger (fire, smoke, fuel, unstable wreckage)